Chapter 1 in About God

-In the present time and since Adam, the kingdom of God has been growing.
-Indeed, people are forcing their way into the kingdom.
-Matthew 11:12; Luke 16:16.
-Everyone who enters the kingdom must force his way since the world and the person's flesh will resist his entry.
-That the growth of the kingdom in our lives is resisted is illustrated by the parable of the sower as told in Matthew 13:3-8 and explained in verses 18-23.
-The seed is the good news of the kingdom - that is, the good news Jesus had been preaching: the kingdom is near to you, at hand, you can be a part of it.
+In the present time and since Adam, the kingdom of God has been growing, with much resistance.
+An illustration of this is illustrated by the parable of the sower as told in Matthew 13:3-8 and explained in verses 18-23.
+The seed is the good news of the kingdom -- that is, the good news Jesus had been preaching: the kingdom is near to you, at hand, you can be a part of it.
 The good news of the kingdom grows in the hearts of men.
 But some people's hearts are hardened and cannot hear or retain this good news at all.
 Other peoples' hearts are shallow and, though they receive the good news and are thrilled that the kingdom is offered to them, they reject the word and it dies in their hearts when they encounter the world's opposition.
 Still others allow the word to grow, but it is choked out by the cares of the world (which the king promises to take care of for us, Matthew 6:33) and, though the word survives, it is not allowed to produce any fruit.
 It is only the last type of person who received the seed into good soil and permitted it to produce.
 Thus, the kingdom grows when the word which invites people into it is heard, grows in hearts and produces more of its own kind.
 A similar truth is illustrated by the parable in Mark 4:26-29, where the kingdom is said to be like a man who scatters seed on the ground (27).
-Once the seed is scattered, the soil - still the hearts of men - produces on its own, the kingdom growing in hearts that receive it without any effort on the sower's part to make it grow.
+Once the seed is scattered, the soil -- still the hearts of men -- produces on its own, the kingdom growing in hearts that>receive it without any effort on the sower's part to make it grow.
 The seed contains the plant that mysteriously grows while the man goes about his other business.
 Once he has planted a seed, he only returns to the resulting plant when the harvest is ready.

 Thus, the operation of God's kingdom cannot be understood by people who are outside of it.
-Jesus gave the secret of the kingdom of God to his disciples, but spoke to those outside his kingdom only in parables, so that seeing they might not see and hearing they might not understand.
-Mark 4:11-12; Luke 8:11.
-He gave the keys to the kingdom to his disciples.
-Matthew 16:16-19.
+Jesus gave the secret of the kingdom of God to his disciples, but spoke to those outside his kingdom only in parables, so that seeing they might not see and hearing they might not understand (Mark 4:11-12, Luke 8:11).
+He gave the keys to the kingdom to his disciples (Matthew 16:16-19).
 These keys were subsequently used to open the kingdom to believing Jews, Samaritans and gentiles.
 (28).
 But the kingdom was never opened to unbelievers, because this would have been a futile act.
-No one can either see or enter the kingdom of God who has not been born again of the Spirit.
-John 3:3-6.
+No one can either see or enter the kingdom of God who has not been born again of the Spirit (John 3:3-6).
 The kingdom is spiritual, and can only be seen by those who have heard and received spiritual words, who have allowed the word of the kingdom to grow.
-See John 6:63.
+Also see John 6:63.

-The final period of the kingdom, as we see time, is the harvest, the time of judgment which leads out of time into eternity.
-Jesus taught his disciples to pray that God's kingdom would come on earth as it already is in heaven, implying that the kingdom is not complete here yet.
-Luke 11:2.
-Similarly, Paul expressed his confidence that God would deliver him from every evil attack and bring him safely to his heavenly kingdom.
-2 Timothy 4:18.
-Likewise, John recognized that, because of persecution on account of the word, suffering and patient endurance accompany the kingdom in the present world.
-Revelation 1:9.
-But at a time still future to us, God's kingdom will crush and replace all the kingdoms of this earth.
-Daniel 2:35, 44-45; Revelation 11:15.
-At this time, God will judge the secrets of men through Jesus Christ by the gospel.
-Romans 2:16.
+The last period of this world is the harvest.
+Jesus taught his disciples to pray that God's kingdom would come on earth as it already is in heaven, implying that the kingdom is not complete here yet (Luke 11:2).
+Similarly, Paul expressed his confidence that God would deliver him from every evil attack and bring him safely to his heavenly kingdom (2 Timothy 4:18).
+Likewise, John recognized that, because of persecution on account of the word, suffering and patient endurance accompany the kingdom in the present world (Revelation 1:9).
+Then, at the harvet, God will judge the secrets of men through Jesus Christ by the gospel (Romans 2:16).
 Then,

 But each in his own order: Christ the first fruits, then those who are Christ's, at his coming.
 Then the end comes, when he will deliver up the Kingdom to God, even the Father; when he will have abolished all rule and all authority and power.
 For he must reign until he has put all his enemies under his feet.